-“What should I do with my kids?” is a question many frantic Valley parents are asking me lately at the playground, at work and on social media.
-Yes, two weeks of no school is a long time — I figured it was high-time I whipped up my annual Spring Break in the Fraser Valley roundup of things to do that will keep the youngsters from crying “I’m so bored!”
+“What should I do with my kids?” is a question many frantic Valley parents are asking.
+Yes, two weeks of no school is a long time — I figured it was high time I whipped up my annual Spring Break in the Fraser Valley roundup of things to do that will keep the youngsters from crying “I’m so bored!”

 1-Bring the Kids Back in Time

 Show the kids how people lived in Surrey in the year 1900 by taking them to the Historic Stewart Farm at 13723 Crescent Road.
-This historic hot spot is offering FREE Spring Break Drop-ins March 27-29 from noon to 3pm.
-Themes include spring cleaning, cooking in the kitchen and old school fun.
-Pack snacks and boots and remember to charge up your phone to take lots of pictures!
+This historic hotspot is open its regular hours during Spring Break with hands-on activities from 12 to 3pm Tuesday, March 17 to Thursday, March 19 and Tuesday, March 24 to Thursday, March 26.

 3. Surrey’s Sweet Spot

 The famous Honey Bee Centre in Surrey may just be the sweetest spot in ‘the Valley.’
 The primary goal at Honeybee Centre is to bring the amazing world of the honeybee to the general public.
 This includes interactive displays, tours of the facility.
 There’s also honey tasting over at the Country Store – a great place to get candles, health products made from natural bee products and of course – honey.

 4. Royal Good Time

 From indoor and outdoor mini golf to stepping up to bat in the batting cages or playing one of their many arcade games, there’s plenty to do at Castle Fun Park in Abbotsford.
 Take the Trans-Canada Hwy.
 1 and exit #95 at Whatcom Road.

 5. Lions and Tigers and Bears, Oh My!